 What Cheer Writers Club is more than a coworking space, it's a community.
-While our physical location at 160 Westminster St. in downtown Providence remains closed during the health crisis, there are plenty of ways to get involved: from write-ins, cocktail chats and a Slack message board to online showcases, practicums and local writing groups on Zoom.
+While our physical location at 160 Westminster St. in downtown Providence is open to individual coworking, in-person events continue online or outdoors during the health crisis.
+There are still plenty of ways to get involved: from write-ins, cocktail chats and a Slack message board to online showcases, practicums and local writing groups on Zoom.

 Already a Member?

 Join the "virtual Club" on Slack, a messaging platform where Members share resources, online events, writing prompts and more.
 Slack uses the term "channels" to organize different topics of conversation, as well as direct messages.
 Please keep discussions positive and inspiring!